jivesoftware/GitHub4Jive/GitHub4Jive-Addon/README.md

 You can now create a group or project within the Jive Sandbox and select the GitHub4Jive place template (found within the *Other* category) to get started.

+## Cartridge Development

-##To develop and test the cartridge you must add
+To develop and test the Jive cartridge, add

     "type": "jab-cartridges-app"

-to the extensionInfo object in jiveclientconfiguration.json.
-Otherwise, the SDK will not package the cartridge into the add-on.
+to the `extensionInfo` object in `jiveclientconfiguration.json`.

+Without this entry, the SDK will not package the cartridge into the add-on.
-This was done so that those that have access to upload a cartridge can and those that don't are not hung up.